 Current Legal Situation

-The Town of Peace River is not currently accepting applications for cannabis retail stores.
-Selling cannabis for non-medicinal purposes is still illegal.
+The Town of Peace River is now accepting and processing applications for cannabis retail stores, however, stores will not be allowed to open until October 17, 2018.
+Selling cannabis for non-medicinal purposes is still illegal until then.

-Bylaw 2032 – A Public Hearing was held and the Cannabis Definitions bylaw received 3rd reading on June 25, 2018.
+Bylaw 2032 – A Public Hearing was held in the Town of Peace River Council Chambers and the Cannabis Definitions bylaw received 3rd reading on June 25, 2018.

 On this page

 On April 13, 2017, the Federal Government announced that non-medical Cannabis (also known as marijuana, marihuana) would be legalized by July 2018.
 Cannabis is currently an illegal substance (with the exception of authorized medical use) under the federal Controlled Drugs and Substances Act.

 The anticipated federal legislation will:

 - Allow adults to possess up to 30 grams of legally-produced cannabis;

 - Allow adults to grow up to four cannabis plants per household;